Privacy Policy

 The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
 This is possible in all common Internet browsers.
 If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable under certain circumstances.

-For the management of the cookies used and similar technologies (tracking pixels, web beacons, etc.) and related consents we use the consent tool “CookieYes” for.
-Details on how it “CookieYes” can be found here at https://app.cookieyes.com.
+We use the “CookieYes” consent tool to manage cookies and similar technologies (tracking pixels, web beacons, etc.) and related consents.
+Details on how “CookieYes” works can be found here https://app.cookieyes.com.

-The provision of personal data is neither contractually mandatory nor necessary for the the conclusion of a contract necessary.
-You are not obliged to provide the personal data.
-If you do not provide the personal data, we cannot manage your consents.
+Providing personal data is neither contractually required nor necessary to enter into a contract.
+You are under no obligation to provide your personal data.
+If you do not provide this data, we will be unable to manage your consents.

 5. Collection of general data and information

-The website of Carrotees UG (haftungsbeschränkt) collects a range of general data and information each time the website is accessed by a data subject or an automated system.
-This general data and information is stored in the server log files.
-The following may be recorded: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of access to the website, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) other similar data and information that serves to avert danger in the event of attacks on our information technology systems.
+The website of Carrotees UG (haftungsbeschränkt) records a series of general data and information with every visit to the website by an individual or an automated system.
+This general data and information is stored in the server’s log files.
+The following may be recorded: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the subpages accessed on our website via an accessing system, (5) the date and time of a visit to the website, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) other similar data and information used for threat prevention in the event of attacks on our information technology systems.

 When using this general data and information, Carrotees UG (haftungsbeschränkt) does not draw any conclusions about the data subject.
 Rather, this information is required in order to (1) deliver the content of our website correctly, (2) optimize the content of our website and the advertising for it, (3) ensure the long-term functionality of our information technology systems and the technology of our website, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in the event of a cyberattack.
 This anonymously collected data and information is therefore evaluated by Carrotees UG (haftungsbeschränkt) on the one hand statistically and on the other hand with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data we process.
 The anonymous data in the server log files is stored separately from all personal data provided by a data subject.